Has-Needs/docs/Has-Needs_Project.md

 # Novel Features: World-First Innovations
 ## Novel to the World
 **Personal Receipt Chain Architecture**: Unlike traditional blockchain systems requiring collective consensus, Has-Needs implements individual-owned encrypted ledgers where users maintain complete sovereignty over their data.
 This represents the first practical implementation of truly sovereign digital identity at protocol level.
 While other blockchains track financial assets (like Bitcoin) or computational contracts (like Ethereum), Has-Needs is the first protocol where the primary unit of record is a **cryptographic receipt of a completed value exchange between sovereign individuals.** Your chain is not a record of what you own, but a record of what you have *done* and the relationships you have built.
-It is a verifiable ledger of your social reality that eschewes "reputation" in favor of merit-based "relevance".
+It is a verifiable ledger of your social reality that eschews "reputation" in favor of merit-based "relevance".

 **Persona-Gated API Access**: The system data surface visibility through Persona management creates unprecedented “right-to-be-forgotten” capabilities.
 Bad actors cannot force connection, or distinguish between inactive chains and offline users, providing ultimate privacy protection.